 Impact of COVID-19 for civil society organisations | Results survey

-The COVID-19 crisis has left the world changed, and forced the development sector to reconsider its means and targets.
-Many organisations have moved activities online, switched to humanitarian assistance programs, or saw themselves forced to temporarily suspend their activities.
+The COVID-19 crisis has changed the world, and forced the development sector to reconsider its means and targets.
+Many organisations have virtualised acitvities, switched to humanitarian assistance programs, or saw themselves forced to temporarily suspend their activities.
 In order to create a more accurate image of the impact the pandemic has left on South-based development organisations and their activities, Partos and Keystone set out a survey among a number of partner organisations based in the Global South.
 The results of this survey are summarised below.

 *The data of this survey was processed using Nvivo qualitative data software.
 It should be noted that the data representation is subject to a degree of subjectivity, as the coding was defined based on the interpretation of data.
 Entries could be classified within multiple codes, so it is possible for percentages to exceed 100% without this indicating a flaw in calculation.